denis-tingaikin/get-organization-repositories/README.md

 # Get organization repositories

-This action returns a list of repositories related to passed organizaiton.
+This action returns a list of repositories related to passed organization.
 The action can be used with the matrix GitHub action feature to run jobs for a few repositories.

 ## Inputs